koddsson/cooking/Coconut Dhal.md

 - 3 tbsp butter

 ## Instructions
-1. Sprinkle the remaining flour onto your work surface and coat your dough in a drizzle of olive oil.
-Knead your dough by pushing it away from you on the work surface.
-Form it back into a ball and then push it away again.
-Once you’ve pummelled it for 5 mins, leave it to rest.
-2. In a medium-sized pot, boil the water (amount specified in the ingredient list) and add the vegetable stock pot.
-Rinse the lentils under running water for at least 30 seconds (important for improving flavour!).
+1. In a medium-sized pot, boil 250ml of water and add the vegetable stock pot.
+2. Rinse the lentils under running water for at least 30 seconds (important for improving flavour!).
 Pour your lentils into the boiling stock and reduce to a gentle simmer.
-Cook for 10 mins before adding the coconut milk.
+Cook for 10 mins.
+3. Add the coconut milk.
 Cook for a further 5 mins then turn off the heat.
-3. To make the dal, peel and finely chop the garlic and onion.
+4. Peel and finely chop the garlic and onion.
 Peel the skin from the ginger using the edge of a spoon and then chop it finely.
 Cut the red chilli in half lengthways and finely chop.
-4. Heat the butter in a frying pan on medium heat and add your onion.
+5. Heat the butter in a frying pan on medium heat and add your onion.
 Fry until your veggies have softened, 4-5 mins, then add your garlic, ginger and as much chilli as you dare.
 Cook for a couple of mins and then stir in the curry powder.
-5. Wilt the spinach in a pan and toast the desiccated coconut in a hot pan.
+6. Wilt the spinach in a pan and toast the desiccated coconut in a hot pan.
-6. Once the spinach is wilted and the coconut is toasted, combine along with veggies and coriander to the lentils.
+7. Once the spinach is wilted and the coconut is toasted, combine along with veggies and coriander to the lentils.
 Stir to combine and simmer for 10 minutes.
-7. Serve with naan or chapatis.
+8. Serve with naan or chapatis.

 ## See also
 [[Indian food]]